AndreyGS/CryptoLib/ReadMe.md

 Current library is build on pure C.
 At the moment it under development.
-For now it includes several types of symmetric ciphers, hashing functions, XOF's, PRF's (HMAC only) and KDF (PBKDF2 only).
+For now it includes several types of symmetric ciphers, hashing functions, XOF's, PRF's (HMAC only) and KDF's (PBKDF2 only).

 #### Full list of currently supported algorithms:
-* Block ciphers (list of operation modes - ECB, CBC, CFB, OFB, CTR):
+* Block ciphers (list of operation modes - ECB, CBC, CFB, OFB, CTR):\
 	DES,\
 	3DES,\
 	AES128,\
 	AES192,\
 	AES256
-* Hash functions:
+* Hash functions:\
 	SHA1,\
 	SHA_224,\
 	SHA_256,\